ufrgs-hyman/meican/docs/guide/installation-centos.md

 ####1.6.
 Install and start OSCARS Bridge

-If you want use the Monitoring module, is required the installation and configuration of the OSCARS Bridge.
-See [this document](https://github.com/ufrgs-hyman/oscars-bridge/blob/master/README.md) for instructions.
+If you want use the Monitoring module, is required an OSCARS Bridge instance.
+It is not necessary that this instance is on the same machine as the MEICAN.
+See [this document](https://github.com/ufrgs-hyman/oscars-bridge/blob/master/README.md) for installation instructions.

+Later, you must provide OSCARS Bridge URL if you want use the Monitoring module.

 ####1.7.
 Start Apache and MySQL